somasish/Selenium-webdriver-TestNG-Framework/README.md

         ii) Listner onFinish Method: It can be used to destroy any connection object

  # Note:
  Before triggering the Build do validate the POM.xml placed in root of the folder.
 Because the Maven and other dependency version may be old or a mismatch.
-Also take a recent copy of IEDriverServer.exe, chromedriver.exe and geckodriver.exe
+Also take a recent copy of IEDriverServer.exe, chromedriver.exe and geckodriver.exe.
+Also feel free to add newer selenium version in pom.xml.
+All these code are completely compartable with newer version of selenium.